parklab/xTea/README.md

 4. **Output**

-	A gVCF file will be generated for each sample.
+	+ A gVCF file will be generated for each sample.

 	+ For germline TE insertion calling on short reads, the `orphan transduction` module usually has a higher false positive rate.
 Users can filter out false positive events with a command such as `grep -v "orphan" out.vcf > new_out.vcf` to retrieve higher confidence events.

 	+ There is a separate script https://github.com/parklab/xTea/blob/master/xtea/x_vcf_merger.py can be used to merge the gVCF of each TE type to a single gVCF, and merge gVCF to a population level VCF.
-To run it, two files are needed to prepare:
+First, prepare for two metadata files and then run the script to merge:

 		+ A sample metadata file with each line: `sample_id sex biosample_id population_code` (space/tab separated).
 E.g. `NA12878 Male SRXxxx EUR`